smkazun/TwilioScheduler/README.md

 # TwilioScheduler
 A scheduler that sends out a birthday message to users at the beginning of the month.
-This was a fun coding challenge I did a few months ago, though it is lacking unit tests at the moment.
+This was a fun coding challenge I did around March 2020, though it is lacking unit tests at the moment.

 To use this application you must have the following: